Skip to main content

 10. Use menu path: Action > Start.

-11. Confirm the Service's Status is Started.
+11. Confirm the service Status is Started.
+The new agent instance is running.

-Create the Machine in OpCon
+Create the machine in OpCon

 1. Use menu path: Start > Programs > OpConxps > Enterprise Manager.
 The OpCon Login screen displays.

-11. Set the value to a unique number (e.g., 4100) in the Socket Number box.
+11. Set the value to a unique number (for example, 4100) in the Socket Number field.

 12. (Optional) Enter the IPv4 or IPv6 address in the IP Address field.